XinweiZhang/XinweiZhang.github.io/_posts/2023-04-19-confounding-and-suppression-effects.md

 ---
 layout: post
 title: "Exploring the intricacies of confounding and suppression effects in linear regression: A deeper look"
-description: "In this post, we dive deep into the interpretation of regression coefficients and their t-tests, highlighting the importance of understanding the full model view and submodel view.
-Uncover the subtle points in interpreting the significance of t-tests and learn why a significant t-test result does not necessarily indicate a good predictor.
+description: "In this post, we dive deep into some aspects of confounding effects and suppression effects that are often neglected in discussion.
+We learn different interpretations of regression coefficients, uncover the subtle points in interpreting the significance of t-tests and learn why a significant t-test result does not necessarily indicate a good predictor.
 Join us as we explore these fundamental issues and enhance your understanding of linear regression."
 date: 2023-04-19
 tags: [Statistics]
 ---

-In this post, I want to write about some aspects of confounding effects and suppression effects that are often neglected in discussions surrounding these concepts.
+In this post, I want to write about some aspects of confounding effects and suppression effects that are often neglected in discussions surrounding these concepts in the linear regression.
 I was prompted to investigate this topic by the following question:

 | When we run a regression of $$y\in \mathbb{R}^n$$ on both $$x_1, x_2\in\mathbb{R}^n$$, the $$t$$-tests for both predictors are significant.
 However, when we run a regression on each predictor individually, the $$t$$-test is insignificant.
 What could be the reason for this?